 ::dances with joy::

-jadelennox: Judith Butler: gender is a sex toy (judith butler: gender sex toy)
+jadelennox: Senora Sabasa Garcia, by Goya (judith butler: gender sex toy)

 Have you read Cycler and (Re)Cycler by Lauren McLaughlin?
 YA genderfuck.
 The firstbook has a fair amount of gender essentialism fail, but the second book fixes it rather swimmingly.